andy1li/udacity-python/README.md

-# My Projects for the Udacity Intro to Python Nanodegree Foundation Program
+# My Projects for the Udacity Python Nanodegree Foundation Program